ycpcs/cs330-fall2025/assignments/wireshark-tcp.md

 ### 7. Segment Lengths

 - What is the **length (header + payload)** of the **first four** data-carrying TCP segments?
+- What is the maximum segment size (MSS) of the stream?

 ---